Cease and Desist Letter – By Type

 According to the American Bar Association, cease and desist letters can become public.
 When that happens, public reaction can shape how people perceive you or your brand.

 Momofuku learned this the hard way after facing backlash for trying to force other brands to stop using the term “chile crunch.”
-You can protect your own reputation or that of your brand by using cease and desist letters only in justifiable situations and keeping your tone calm and professional..
+You can avoid that kind of fallout by sending a cease and desist only when the issue clearly warrants it.

 How to Send a Cease and Desist Letter

-- Verified email offers electronic proof of delivery
+- Verified email for electronic proof of receipt

 Keep the return receipt as evidence of who signed and when.
-Avoid regular or untracked mail since you’ll have no proof the letter was received.
+Avoid regular or untracked mail since you won’t have any record the letter arrived.

 Cease and Desist Letter Example